 The tax rate differential between capital gain and ordinary income for non-corporate taxpayers may be significant.
 A taxpayer generally must hold a capital asset for more than one year for gain or loss derived from its sale or exchange to be treated as long-term capital gain or loss.
 The highest marginal individual income tax rate is 35%.
 The maximum tax rate on long-term capital gains applicable to non-corporate taxpayers is 15% for sales and exchanges of assets held for more than one year occurring through December 31, 2010.
 A 20% rate applies to sales and exchanges of capital assets occurring after December 31, 2010.
 The maximum tax rate on long-term capital gain from the sale or exchange of "section 1250 property," or depreciable real property, is 25% to the extent that such gain would have been treated as ordinary income if the property were "section 1245 property."
-With respect to distributions that we designate as capital gain dividends and any retained capital gain that we are deemed to distribute, we generally may designate whether such a distribution is taxable to our non-corporate stockholders at a 15% or 25% rate.
-In addition, the characterization of income as capital gain or ordinary income may affect the deductibility of capital losses.
-A non-corporate taxpayer may deduct capital losses not offset by capital gains against its ordinary income only up to a maximum annual amount of \$3,000.
+With respect to distributions that we designate as capital gain dividends and any retained capital gain that we are deemed to distribute, we generally may designate whether such a distribution is taxable to our non-corporate taxpayer may deduct capital losses not offset by capital gains against its ordinary income only up to a maximum annual amount of \$3,000.
 A non-corporate taxpayer may carry forward unused capital losses indefinitely.
 A corporate taxpayer must pay tax on its net capital gain at ordinary corporate rates.
 A corporate taxpayer can deduct capital losses only to the extent of capital gains, with unused losses being carried back three years and forward five years.